Aider logoAider

 Can I use Aider and Codex CLI together?

 Yes, many users combine Aider and Codex CLI in their workflow.
-Aider excels at multi-file editing, while Codex CLI shines with natural language to code.
+Aider excels at multi-file code editing, while Codex CLI shines with natural language to code.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Aider and Codex CLI?

-While both are coding & development tools, Aider emphasizes multi-file editing, whereas Codex CLI is known for natural language to code.
+While both are coding & development tools, Aider emphasizes multi-file code editing, whereas Codex CLI is known for natural language to code.
 The best choice depends on your specific workflow and feature priorities.

 Learn More